Gomora (TV series)

+Gomora is a South African television drama series that premiered on Mzansi Magic It was first broadcast on March 30, 2020.
+The series was set in the township of Alexandra, north of Johannesburg hence the name of the series, and explores the disparity between the rich and the poor in South Africa.
+It was created by Kutlwano Ditsele, Thabang Moleya, and Leanne Kumalo, and produced by Seriti Films.

+The series follows the story of inequality, crime, murder and how one's betrayal can cause a change of lifestyle to another.
+M-Net's lineup.
+Starring Connie Chiume as Mam' Sonto Molefe and Thembi Seete as Gladys Dlamini ,Sannah Mchunu, Siyasanga Papu and Katlego Danke.
+The drama series replaced Isthembiso, which had not been renewed for a fourth season.
+The series told the story of two families living different lifestyles and how crime changed one's lifestyle.

+The series concluded on the 20th of October 2023.

 Plot

 The series tells the story of two families, one of a man who has made his riches and success by illegal means from a bank he owns, the other of a man well-respected in the community who struggles to make ends meet.
 Their two worlds collide in a botched hijacking attempt which sets their lives into a serious downward spiral.

 The series explores the themes of social economic issues, the disparity between the lower and upper-class members of South African society, the contrast between them being brought to life through particularly innovative filming styles.